 The management came to cheerpersons rescue by claiming that other districts are looking up the Malverne school district website and downloading the developed materials.
 This fact, in management’s view, confirms the quality of the materials.

 Dr. Spiro announced that significant anti-flooding measures were undertaken at M.W.
 Downing and Davison Ave schools.
 They were already tested by heavy rains and no flooding occurred.

 Mrs. Shannon Kelly was praised for her grant writing capabilities.
 So far, she submitted 24 proposals in value of $2M.

-A resident commented that the presentation and the writing program were very informative and was questioning why the meeting agenda was not advertised in advance.
+A resident commented that the presentation and the writing program were very informative, and was questioning why the meeting agenda was not advertised in advance.
 She was told that she should come to the January 21st parent academy where it would be shown to hundreds of parents.
-The resident reiterated what’s the point to give such presentation to only few people who were present at the meeting.
+The resident reiterated what’s the point to give such a presentation to only a few people who were present at the school board meeting.